fuadManaye/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game

 - Tic-Tac-Toe is a game where two players complete a row, a column, or a diagonal line with either three O's or three X's drawn in the spaces of a grid of nine squares.
-Tic-Tac-Toe is a long beloved classic pen and paper or board game for two players.from this I was able to make this game using Python.
+Tic-Tac-Toe is a long beloved classic pen and paper or board game for two players. from this I was able to make this game using Python.

 # How to Run this project